 Interest rate risk arises on interest payable on the revolving credit facility only.
 The Group's senior debt facilities have fixed interest rates over the terms of the loans.
-The amount drawn under the revolving credit facility makes up a small proportion of the overall debt; the Group therefore has limited exposure to interest rate risk on its borrowings and no sensitivity is presented.
+The revolving credit facility remains undrawn, therefore the Group has limited exposure to interest rate risk on its borrowings and no sensitivity is presented.
 The Group manages its interest rate risk by entering into long-term fixed rate debt facilities.